 Like other fortunate celebrity-based singers such as Shelley Fabares and Paul Petersen, his musical reign was brief.
 Out of it, however, came the most notable success of his film career top-billing as baseball fan Joe Hardy in the classic Faustian musical Damn Yankees (1958) opposite Gwen Verdon and Ray Walston, who recreated their devil-making Broadway roles.
 Musically, Tab may have been overshadowed but he brought with him major star power and the film became a crowd pleaser.
 He continued on with the William A. Wellman-directed Lafayette Escadrille (1958) as, yet again, a wholesome soldier, this time in World War I. More spicy love scenes came with That Kind of Woman (1959), an adult comedy-drama which focused on soldier Hunter and va-va-voom mistress Sophia Loren demonstrating some sexual chemistry on a train.

-Tab died on July 8, 2018, in Santa Barbara, California, three days shy of eighty seven years old.
-His last film role was Dark Horse (1992).
+Tab died on July 8, 2018, in Santa Barbara, California, three days shy of his 87th birthday.

 - IMDb Mini Biography By: Gary Brumburgh / email@example.com

 |Spouse||Allan Glaser (2008 - 8 July 2018) (his death)|